mobiusfund/investing/Investing/strat/README.md

 - Shorting is supported with negative allocation values for US stocks
 - Special keys `'*'`, `'='`, and `'-+'` are reserved for new features in the future
 - The miner will automatically submit a strategy based on the file timestamp
+- Switching between asset classes is not possible once a strategy is submitted

 #### Sim Strat